-Vancouver sits in a “high hazard” zone according to the seismic hazard map – which means the probability of strong shaking and significant damage in the event of an earthquake is 30% higher than in the regions of lowest hazard.
-90 earthquakes have occurred within the last month in Western Canada, each varying in magnitude but often too small to be felt.
+Vancouver sits in a “high hazard” zone according to the seismic hazard map – which means the probability of strong shaking and significant damage in the event of an earthquake is 30% higher than in the regions of “low hazard.”
+Did you know?
 Over the course of a year, over 3000 will occur in BC alone, making the big one a very real inevitability.

-Hollyburn is participating in ShakeOutBC to ensure our staff and residents are educated and prepared in the event of an earthquake…and we encourage you to take some time to make sure you are properly informed and understand how to protect yourself in an earthquake, too.
+Hollyburn participated in ShakeOutBC to ensure our staff and residents are educated and prepared in the event of an earthquake.
+We encourage you to take some time to make sure you are properly informed and understand how to protect yourself in an earthquake, too.

-Have a plan: Draft a family emergency plan outlining how you’ll respond during an earthquake, especially if you’re separated.
+Draft a family emergency plan outlining how you’ll respond during an earthquake, especially if you’re separated.
 Make sure to consider pets and people who need extra help.

-Build an emergency kit: Stock enough food, water and emergency supplies to sustain you for a minimum of three days.
+Stock enough food, water and emergency supplies to sustain you for a minimum of three days.
 Longer is better.

 Earthquakes aren’t guaranteed to happen when you’re at home.
 Have emergency kits for your vehicle and workplace.

 Identify items that may topple in your home, workplace or school.
 Secure heavy furniture to wall studs.

 Contact your provider and find out what’s available or recommended.

 This time it’s a drill, next time it could be for real.